wincychan2003/socialNetworkApp/README.md

 **User**
 show list of users, there are two buttons to show related user information in detail and related user to-do list

-To start with, install all required node module by using command
+To start with, clone to the local environment socialNetworkApp

+install all required node module by using command

 ```
 npm install